 You have affiliate partners.
 Email is perfect for extending your reach beyond your website and for promoting your own or affiliate products.

 You want to understand your customers better.
 Engagement with email advertisements can help you collect shopper data from email audiences and boost your internal analytics and CDP by resolving email and web shopper data.

 Email newsletters are valuable to both your revenue and marketing departments.
-And although these teams are two sides of the same coin—your business—and have similar goals, they often struggle to see eye-to-eye.
-This usually comes down to disagreements on whether investments should be revenue- or marketing-focused.
-With the right email newsletter monetization strategy, however, email newsletters can help them achieve both revenue and marketing goals like:
+And although these teams are two sides of the same coin — your business — and have similar goals, they often struggle to see eye-to-eye.
+This usually comes down to disagreements on whether investments should be revenue or marketing-focused.
+With the right approach to email newsletter monetization, however, email newsletters can help them achieve both revenue and marketing goals like:

 - Earning newsletter revenue